Getting Started

 • For events charging a registration fee, consider routes of financial assistance or discounts to offset what might otherwise be prohibitive to some attendees.

 • For all events lasting a half day or full day, incorporate breaks into your schedule.
 If possible, plan to provide healthy snacks between meals.
-Share the availability of HSC’s Reflection Room (HSCN 2001) and the Lactation Room (HSCN 1167).
+Share the availability of the Health Sciences Center’s Reflection Room (HSCN 2001) and Lactation Room (HSCN 1167).

 • Every person with a disability, visible or not, should be able to access your event venue and participate in your event fully and with dignity.
 When selecting a room or venue, note the location of accessible and gender inclusive restrooms, accessible parking spaces and entrances, and elevators convenient to your event location.